745 Fifth Avenue: Mid-1980s to present

 FAO Schwarz announced plans in 1986 to relocate to the neighboring General Motors Building.
 That year, 745 Fifth Avenue was acquired by the Dutch firm Hexalon, an affiliate of Rodamco; by then, leases for half of the office space were scheduled to expire in three years.
 Subsequently, Hexalon announced plans to spend $30 million renovating the lower stories' facade and the lobby.
 The project also included splitting the lower-level retail spaces into 11 storefronts.
 Thomas Hall Beeby was hired to design the renovation.
 Bergdorf Goodman announced plans in 1988 to relocate its men's apparel department to 745 Fifth Avenue from the neighboring Bergdorf Goodman Building.
 This required another $10 million in renovations.
 The new men's store opened in August 1990, occupying the building's lowest three floors.

 The building was placed for sale in 1999.
 However, Rodamco's tax issues prompted the firm to stop offering it for sale.
 It was placed for sale again in the early 2000s, at which point the building was expected to sell for 500 $/ft2.
 By then, the publisher Primedia was the building's primary tenant, and the structure also included offices for tenants such as Bally, von Fürstenberg, and Hermès.
 Simon Property Group, which had acquired Rodamco North America during the sales negotiations, sold it in early 2002 to the German conglomerate Paramount Group for over $270 million, (Note: One source gives a figure of $260 million.) or 540 $/ft2.
 Paramount also took over the existing mortgage loan on the building.

 745 Fifth Avenue's occupants in the early 21st century included Peebles Corporation and MDC Partners.
 In 2010, Paramount refinanced the building with an $180 million loan from HSBC and DekaBank.
 Several companies offered to buy the building in 2024, including the fashion conglomerates LVMH and Chanel.
 Paramount still owned the building as of June 2024.
+Paramount had planned to convert 745 Fifth Avenue to residences, but the company and its assets were acquired by Rithm Capital in late 2025.
+Rithm Capital and the building's co-owners, the von Finck family, canceled plans for a residential conversion in 2026, instead announcing plans to refinance the building for $275 million.
+By then, 745 Fifth Avenue was 37% vacant.